bitsai-org/bitsai/README.md

 ```bash
 ruby -run -ehttpd public -p8000
 ```
 You are now set!
-You can access you locally hosted app in `http://localhost:8000`
+You can access your locally hosted app in `http://localhost:8000`

 ## Support BitSai
 ### Contributing